 3) And the PR firm that created GMO Answers boasted about its influence on journalists.
 In a video posted to the CLIO website, Ketchum bragged that GMO Answers “nearly doubled positive media coverage of GMOs.”
 The video was removed after U.S. Right to Know called attention to it, but we saved it here.

 Why reporters would trust a marketing vehicle designed by Ketchum as a reliable source is difficult to understand.
-Ketchum, which until recently was the PR firm for Russia, has been implicated in espionage efforts against nonprofits concerned about GMOs.
+Ketchum, which until 2016 was the PR firm for Russia, has been implicated in espionage efforts against nonprofits concerned about GMOs.
 Not exactly a history that lends itself to dispelling mistrust.

 Given that GMO Answers is a marketing tool created and funded by companies that sell GMOs, we think it’s fair game to ask: Are the “independent experts” who lend credibility to the website – several of whom work for public universities and are paid by taxpayers – truly independent and working in the public interest?
 Or are they working in league with corporations and public relations firms to help sell the public a spin story?